cellannotation/CAS-LinkML/schema/scratch/README.md

+STATUS: EXPERIMENTAL

 ## Aims

 Generate a LinkML version of the [Cell Annotation Schema](https://github.com/cellannotation/cell-annotation-schema) that can be used to:

-(a) enhance validation with dynamic enumns (e.g. for CL) and internal reference checks (e.g. for CL).
+* _enhance validation with dynamic enumns_ (e.g. for CL) and internal reference checks (e.g. for CL).
-  - longer term aim - build a better infrastructure for Link-ML dynamic enums using UberGraph (complete graph of OBO ontologies) & OBASK autosuggest endpoints.
+  - longer term aim - build a better infrastructure for Link-ML dynamic enums using UberGraph (complete graph of OBO ontologies) & OBASK autosuggest endpoints. see https://github.com/linkml/linkml/issues/1775#issuecomment-1851002025

-(b) generate OWL/RDF from data to drive knowldge graphs (the RDF is also potentially useful in [cas-Tools](https://github.com/cellannotation/cas-tools) - e.g. for calculating cell_id closure.)
+* _generate OWL/RDF from data to drive knowldge graphs_ (the RDF is also potentially useful in [cas-tools](https://github.com/cellannotation/cas-tools) - e.g. for calculating cell_id closure.)

-(c) generate python data classes for use in [cas-Tools](https://github.com/cellannotation/cas-tools)
+*  _generate python data classes_ e.g. for use in [cas-tools](https://github.com/cellannotation/cas-tools)

-Current approach is to incrementally build and test desired functionaly with a scratch version of the schema.
+The current approach is to incrementally build and test desired functionaly with a scratch version of the schema.
 Once major issues are solved we can move to a more complete representation and start using generators for doc, JSON-schema, python Dataclasses etc.
 At this point we should also automate tests against CAS compliant.

 Because the need for an OWL/RDF representation is most critical for BICAN, initial work is concentrating on modelling the BICAN extended version of cas ([snapshot release](https://github.com/cellannotation/cell-annotation-schema/releases/tag/untagged-1fcd76c4bd60071caa66)).

-Longer term vision - can we use

 ## RDF schema sketch (based on prior work in pandasaurus_cxg, VFB, BDSO/PCL)